 Four general chapters.
-These are designed to provide readers with a comprehensive overview of key issues affecting mergers and acquisitions, particularly from the perspective of a multi-jurisdictional transaction.
+These chapters are designed to provide readers with an overview of key issues affecting mergers and acquisitions, particularly from the perspective of a multi-jurisdictional transaction.

 Country question and answer chapters.
-These provide a broad overview of common issues in mergers and acquisitions in 46 jurisdictions.
+These provide a broad overview of common issues in mergers and acquisitions in 41 jurisdictions.